greyatomtestuser1/inferential_stats_project/README.md

 For this exercise, we will use the House Prices dataset, which we have already discussed in the session.
 You can read about the dataset description [here](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data).

+By completing this project you have an opportunity to win 350 points